 - Coaching.
 Weekly group sessions with peers will help graduates stay on top of their study plan.
 Plus, graduates will meet one-on-one with their coach, a licensed OT practitioner, who can assist your progress.

 - Performance.
-We aim for a goal to have no less than 85% of participants successfully pass the NBCOT exam within 3 months of graduation
+We aim to have at least 85% of participants successfully pass the NBCOT exam within 3 months of graduation.

 Additional Student Resources